danielabar/meblog/src/markdown/activerecord-dependent-options.md

 * Calling `destroy` on a book that belongs to an author that has other books is interesting.
 The book and author are removed from the database, and also, any other books the author has are updated to have a null `author_id`.
 * Calling `delete` on any book executes SQL DELETE to remove just that book and doesn't affect any author or other books.

-I wouldn't use this combination because like in Scenario 9, there's a surprising result when calling `destroy` on a book that belongs to an author that has other books.
-Not only does it remove the book and author, but also updates the author's other books, let's call them siblings to the deleted book, to have a null `author_id`.
+I wouldn't use this combination because there's a surprising result when calling `destroy` on a book that belongs to an author that has other books.
+Not only does it remove that book and author, but also updates the author's other books, let's call them siblings to the deleted book, to have a null `author_id`.

 ### 10: Belongs to Destroy Has Many Restrict With Exception